AustinCodingAcademy/alumni-gitbook/2019-summer/1-online-presence.md

 * List of skills/technologies
 * Personal website (optional)

+**Important Reminder:** This process is iterative!
+Don't get hung up on making everything perfect.
+Focus on creating a high quality **first version** of everything on the Online Presence Checklist.
+You can always update and revise your materials throughout the job search process!

 ## Resume

 Goal of your resume: Spark a conversation!
 What sets you apart?